sumn2u/learn-javascript/en/interview-questions/basic-level.md

   console.log(error.name, error.message)
 }
 ```
-5. **RangeError** - There is an error when a range of expected values is required
+5. **RangeError** - There is an error when a range of expected values is required.

 ```js
 const checkRange = (num)=>{
   if (num < 30) throw new RangeError("Wrong number");